aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getNonAutoSortDefault() {#getNonAutoSortDefault--}

+<b>@deprecated.</b> Please use the 'nonAutoSortDefault' property instead.
 Indicates whether a sort operation that will be applied to this pivot field is an autosort operation or a simple data sort.

 ```javascript
 getNonAutoSortDefault() : boolean;